jorgetutor/jorgetutor-web/content/en/post/drupalcon-2020--self-management-remove-environments.md

 - Avoid leave unfinished Tasks
 - Capture ideas when they come (but continue with that you're currently doing and do not switch)

-Source: A Diary Study of Task Switching and Interruptions, Mary Czerwinski Eric Horvitz Susan Wilhite, Microsoft Research - <http://erichorvitz.com/taskdiary.pdf>
+[A Diary Study of Task Switching and Interruptions](http://erichorvitz.com/taskdiary.pdf) - Mary Czerwinski Eric Horvitz Susan Wilhite, Microsoft Research

 ### Stop Multitasking